Distribute Clients

 Installation

-See our end-user instructions for basic installation and usage instructions for the Firezone Client that are appropriate for all Firezone users.
+See our client app guides for basic installation and usage instructions for the Firezone Client that are appropriate for all Firezone users.
 Or continue reading below for MDM deployment and headless mode instructions suited for Firezone admins wishing to deploy the clients at scale across their organization.

 Provision with MDM